moeketsims/Group-Work/README.md

 FAITH,LEBONE,MOTSHABI 201900815

-- Created the table
+- Created the output for the graphs and table

-- Created the layout of the graphs (for example , coord_flop()
+- Created the layout of the graphs (for example , coord_flop())

 - Created the DT function